-The Family law act describes that parents are to make the major decision in relation to children together (once they’ve been separated) so major long-term decision, such as health decisions, schooling decisions and religious decision are to be made by parents jointly – pursuant to their equal share parental responsibilities under the Family law act.
+The Family law act describes that parents are to make the major decision in relation to children together (once they’ve been separated).
+So the major long-term decision, such as health decisions, schooling decisions, and the religious decision is to be made by parents jointly – pursuant to their equal share parental responsibilities under the Family law act.

 So unless something significant has happened (which means that it’s inappropriate for parents to consult with each other about those major long-term issues), it’s appropriate for those decision to be made together.

 Our role as a solicitor, can be to help guide you through that process and facilitating a relationship between you and your former partner to have those decisions made in a way that you’re not exposed to the other party directly; but can still communicate with them, in order to reach an outcome on those decision and to make decisions that are in the best interests of the children.